Koopman Operator Based Time-Delay Embeddings and State History Augmented LQR for Periodic Hybrid Systems: Bouncing Pendulum and Bipedal Walking: Introduction

 \section{Introduction}

-Periodic hybrid systems are systems that exhibit both continuous dynamics (like moving joints or limbs) and discrete events (like impacts, foot contacts, or switching control modes), and do so in a repeating, cyclic manner.
-Some examples robotic systems are systems that use legs to walk, run, climb; systems that use hands to brachiate, juggle, and swim; and manipulators that perform periodic pick and place.
-From a controls synthesis point of view, the hybrid nature of the dynamics are tackled by using a switching controller but it is often difficult to prove the stability of such a controller.
-In this paper, we use data-driven time delay embedding to identify a smooth model of periodic hybrid systems, which enables the use of provable stable and optimal controllers.

-The traditional control approach is to choose two layers of control \citep{bhounsule2012cornell,plooij2014open}.
-First, create a nominal controller that achieves periodic solution.
-Second, linearize about the periodic solution and use a linear controller to achieve stability.
-This method does require switching the controller at every discontinuity and is limited to small perturbations around the periodic solution.
+Periodic hybrid systems are systems that exhibit both continuous dynamics and discrete events, and do so in a repeating, cyclic manner.
+Some examples of periodic hybrid robotic systems include legged robots that walk, run, or climb; robotic arms or hands that brachiate, juggle, or swim; and manipulators that perform periodic pick-and-place tasks.
+From a controls synthesis point of view, the hybrid nature of the dynamics are often tackled by using a switching controller but it is often difficult to guarantee the stability of such a controller.
+Another approach involves using a two-layer controller \citep{bhounsule2012cornell,plooij2014open}.
+The first layer designs a nominal controller to generate a periodic solution.
+The second layer then linearizes the dynamics around this periodic solution and applies a linear controller to ensure stability.
+However, this method requires switching controllers at each discontinuity and is effective only for small perturbations near the periodic trajectory.
+Recently, the development of the Koopman operator has offered a new perspective for analyzing and controlling the nonlinear systems.

-The Koopman operator provides a method to create a global linear model for a nonlinear system by projecting the dynamics in the function space \citep{koopman1931hamiltonian}.
-The choice of the functions, also known as observables, is the key to getting the dynamics correctly represented.
-Given a choice of observables, a computationally efficient method known as Extended Dynamic Mode Decomposition (EDMD) can be used to compute the linear model.
-One can use neural network-based observables so that the discovery of the observables and the linear model can happen together \citep{lusch2018deep}, but this makes EDMD nonlinear and thus, computationally challenging.
-So far, EDMD has been applied to create linear models of simple smooth systems such as quadcopters \citep{narayanan2023se}, underwater vehicles \citep{rahmani2024enhanced}, autonomous cars \citep{kim2001model}, and soft robot manipulators \citep{bruder2020data}.

-This challenge becomes more pronounced when applied to hybrid systems due to their inherent transient features, such as discrete switching dynamics.
-However, a method known as Direct Encoding (DE) (based on a inner product of observables) was able to compute a global linearization of the hybrid dynamics using sufficiently high number of radial basis functions as observables \citep{asada2023global}.
-But the approximation broke down as the number of observables decreased indicating the sensitivity of the method to the choice and size of observables.

-Time Delay embeddings use state history as Koopman observables to create a global linear model \citep{kamb2020time, brunton2017chaos}.
-Its basis is the Taken's Embedding theorem \citep{takens2006detecting}, which states that the delay-embedded observables captures the structure of the original state space up to a diffeomorphism—meaning it preserves all topological and differential structures (such as smoothness, continuity, and dimensionality).
-The Time Delay Embedding have been used to model dynamical system with no control such as the van der Pols oscillator and the Lorenz system \citep{kamb2020time}.